tongil10/holbertonschool-shell/basics/README.md

 14-copy_html: Copies all HTML files to parent directory if missing or newer than existing files.
 15-lets_move: Moves all files beginning with an uppercase letter to /tmp/u.
 16-clean_emacs: Deletes all files ending with ~ in the current directory.
+17-tree: Creates directories welcome/, welcome/to/, and welcome/to/school/ in the current directory.